dnkrtz/hexmachina/README.md

-# AllHex
+# HexMachina
-Implementation of SRF approach to all hex meshing.
+Python implementation of SRF approach to hexahedral meshing.